What's in your Mystery box?

 13.1 It is at our discretion to issue a refund or replacement for any free/ promotional items the user has ordered.

-14.1 To qualify for your FREE Item(s) you must successfully pay your first 6 weekly payments of your new order on-time.
+14.1 To qualify for your FREE Item(s)/ GIFT CARD you must successfully pay all your 12 weekly payments against your order.

-14.2 Your Free Item will be dispatched once you've made your first 6 weekly payments on time.
+14.2 Your Free Item will be dispatched once you've made your 12 weekly payments, or will be emailed to you after you've made your 12 weekly payments.

 14.4 No cash alternatives will be offered.